 Aripiprazole, brexpiprazole, cariprazine, and ziprasidone are less likely to cause metabolic syndrome.

-*Available as a long-acting intramuscular (IM) injection for patients who have difficulty taking oral drugs.
+* Available as a long-acting intramuscular (IM) injection for people who have difficulty taking oral drugs.

 Side Effects of Antipsychotic Drugs